-In its final Guidelines and Final Report of January 2020, ESMA states that, if a CFI code is not available from ANNA, parties should make a request to their National Numbering Agency for a code.
+ESMA also mandated in its draft Guidelines of May 2019 that CFI codes must be taken from "official" sources.
+In its final Guidelines and Final Report of January 2020 (para.141), ESMA has clarified that the appropriate official source for CFI codes is the relevant National Numbering Agency (in practice, this means the Lookup Service of the Association of National Numbering Agencies (ANNA) Service Bureau).
+It also stated that, if a CFI code is not available from ANNA, parties should make a request to their National Numbering Agency for a code.
 But it also advises that, "If the CFI does not exist in the official sources, then it should be agreed between the counterparties, as the CFI is a reconcilable field" (p.35, paras.141-142; p.52, para.297).
 On this basis, it is recommended that, where a CFI code is not available from ANNA, parties should synthesize and agree the code, perhaps including it in confirmations exchanged with their counterparties but should also make a request to the relevant National Numbering Agency for a code to be allocated.